-Chapter VII - Information Reporting
+Chapter V - Information Reporting

-A. Banking outlets / branches / offices / Customer Service Points (CSPs) etc.
+A. Banking Outlets / Branches / Offices / Customer Service Points, etc.

-91. A bank shall provide information in a single Proforma ([Annex III](#)) online on Central Information System for Banking Infrastructure (CISBI) portal (<https://cisbi.rbi.org.in>).
+66. A bank shall provide information in a single Proforma ([Annex III](#)) online on Central Information System for Banking Infrastructure (CISBI) portal (<https://cisbi.rbi.org.in>).
 The instructions for submission of new Proforma online are given in [Annex IV](#).
 The system allots Uniform Code Number (UCN) / Basic Statistical Return (BSR) code / Authorised Dealer (AD) code to bank branches / offices / NAIOs / CSPs.
 The BSR code for the new BOs, offices etc. would be allotted as alpha-numeric codes (instead of numeric codes as hitherto) to accommodate the increasing number of outlets.
 In case of status change, banks need to edit only the relevant part.
 The CISBI portal contains the relevant circulars, user manuals and other relevant documents to facilitate reporting.
-92. RBI has provided login credentials to Nodal Officers of banks for submitting their information in CISBI.
-Access to CISBI may also be sought by making e-mail request at cisbi@rbi.org.in.
-A bank shall submit information on CISBI portal as per guidelines given in the [Annex V](#) and thereafter bank / BOs / bank branch / office / NAIO / other fixed CSPs i.e. other than BOs like ATMs, Cash Deposit Machines, Other Customer Services. etc., codes would be allotted by CISBI after due validations.
-93. It is further advised that CISBI also has provision to maintain complete bank level details (e.g., bank category, bank-group, bank code, type of licence issued, registration details, area of operation, addresses of offices, contact details of senior officials, etc.) and history of all the changes with time stamp.
+67. RBI has provided login credentials to Nodal Officers of banks for submitting their information in CISBI.
+Access to CISBI can also be sought by making e-mail request at cisbi@rbi.org.in.
+Banks shall submit information on CISBI portal as per guidelines given in the [Annex V](#) and thereafter bank / BOs / bank branch / office / NAIO / other fixed CSPs i.e. other than BOs like ATMs, Cash Deposit Machines, Other Customer Services. etc., codes would be allotted by CISBI after due validations.
+68. It is further advised that CISBI also has provision to maintain complete bank level details (e.g. bank category, bank-group, bank code, type of licence issued, registration details, area of operation, addresses of offices, contact details of senior officials, etc.) and history of all the changes with time stamp.
 Bank shall submit a monthly report through CISBI that its information in CISBI is correct and updated; it can also use the facility to access/download the data relating to its bank.
-94. A bank shall submit immediately, and in any case not later than one week, the information relating to opening, closure, merger, shifting and conversion of banking outlets / bank branches / Offices / ATMs / NAIO, etc. online through CISBI portal to RBI.
+69. A bank shall submit immediately and in any case not later than one week, the information relating to opening, closure, merger, shifting and conversion of BOs / bank branches / Offices / ATMs / NAIO, etc. online through CISBI portal to DSIM, Banking Statistics Division, RBI, Central Office, C-8/9, Bandra-Kurla Complex,